-UPMC and Hamilton Health, the area's Federally Qualified Medical Center which serves as the primary medical provider for those on Medicaid, organized vaccination for persons and staff in shelters to decrease the risk of spread.
+UPMC and Hamilton Health, the area's Federally Qualified Medical Center that is the primary medical provider for those on Medicaid, organized vaccination for persons and staff in shelters to decrease the risk of spread.

 2. Literature on COVID-19 and basic handwashing, social distancing, mask wearing were posted at encampments in both English and Spanish.
 At all outreach venues hand sanitizers and masks were available and written protocols following CDC guidelines were required to be followed by participants and providers alike.
 Professional fumigation after each shower day at the YMCA was provided.
-Emergency Management was and is being used and utilizes all resources applicable whether ESG-CV, FEMA or local funds, to provide the needed safety equipment for shelters and outreach venues and staff, and directly for those who are experiencing homelessness.
+Emergency Management would be utilized using all resources applicable whether ESG-CV or FEMA or local funds to provide the needed safety equipment for shelters and outreach venues, staff and those who are experiencing homelessness.

+1D-5.
+Communicating Information to Homeless Service Providers.

+NOFO Section VII.B.1.q.

+•

-1D-5 Communicating Information to Homeless Service Providers.
-NOFO Section VII.B.1.q. - Describe in the field below how your CoC communicated information to homeless service providers during the COVID-19 pandemic on:
+Describe in the field below how your CoC communicated information to homeless service providers during the COVID-19 pandemic on:

 1. safety measures;

 2. changing local restrictions; and

 3. vaccine implementation.

-1. CACH created a COVID-19 handbook of all COVID-19 CoC procedures and policies including safety protocols for shelters, outreach, encampments, and homeless programs, which was distributed to providers.
-CACH provided CDC safety posters and literature for homeless providers to use at their sites as they see fit.
-CACH created a uniform referral and triage protocol for symptomatic, asymptomatic, and vulnerable populations that was adopted by all providers to quarantine and keep safe those who experience homelessness in shelter or unsheltered.

-2. CACH updates any changes to CoC COVID-19 operating protocols as they come up, that stem from local or national changes in restriction, such as outdoor mask wearing, school mask requirement, or vaccination requirement and opportunity.
-The listserv and communicates them at the weekly meeting, through its listserv, and on its COVID-19 page on the website.

-3. CACH communicated to all providers about opportunities for vaccination offered specifically for staff of homeless programs and for households experiencing homelessness.
-Sites and times of vaccination events and special projects like the Mobile Vaccine clinic that toured and provided vaccination at encampments, Drop-In center and shelters, were communicated through weekly meetings, social media, on the website and by listserv.
+- 1. CACH holds weekly COVID-19 response call meetings for homeless service providers to provide information, updates, resources, protocols and address any issues as they arise.
+CACH created a COVID-19 handbook of all COVID-19 CoC procedures and policies including safety protocols for shelters, outreach, encampments, and homeless programs, which distributed to providers.
+CACH provided CDC safety posters and literature for homeless providers to use at their sites as they see fit. - 2.
+CACH updates any changes to CoC COVID-19 operating protocols as they come up, that stem from local or national changes in restriction, such as outdoor mask wearing, school mask requirement, or vaccination requirement and opportunity.
+The listserv and communicates them at the weekly meeting, through its listserv, and on its COVID-19 page on the website. - 3.
+CACH communicated to all providers about opportunities for vaccination offered specifically for staff of homeless program and households experiencing homelessness.
+Sites, addresses, times, and special projects like the Mobile Vaccine clinic tour to encampments and Drop-In center is communicated through weekly meetings, social media, on the website and by listserv.